Irrational-Encoding-Wizardry/guide.encode.moe/src/encoding/resampling.md

 *A grayscale gradient from 0 to 255.*

 It should be apparent
-that the brightness doesn’t scale linearly with the pixel values.
+that the brightness doesn't scale linearly with the pixel values.
 This is because most digital video uses [gamma-transformed][gamma] pixel values in order to compress more perceptually distinct color shades